-In April 2011, the PA introduced its National Development Plan: Establishing the State - Building our Future (NDP), covering the period 2011-2013.
+In April 2011, the PA introduced its National Development Plan (NDP) entitled "Establishing the State - Building our Future", covering the period 2011-2013.
 The plan focused on the legal framework, organisational structures and processes, the use of technology in government, the management of financial resources and the management of human resources in civil and security sectors based on 23 sector strategies.
-The PA is now working on a new Palestinian development plan 2014-2016 (expected to be adopted in March 2014).
+In May 2014, the PA released the Palestinian National Development Plan 2014-2016: State Building to Sovereignty.
+The programme builds on the previous triannual national plans and focuses on four key sectors: 1) economic development and employment, 2) good governance and institution building, 3) social protection and development and 4) infrastructure.